-Exchange coupling in a frustrated trimetric molecular magnet reversed by a 1D nano-confinement
+Exchange coupling in a frustrated trimetric molecular magnet reversed by a 1D nano-confinement†

-Single-molecule magnets exhibit magnetic ordering due to exchange coupling between localized spin components, that makes them primary candidates as nanometric spintronic elements.
-Here we manipulate exchange interactions within a single-molecule magnet by nanometric structural confinement, exemplified with single-wall carbon nanotubes that encapsulates trimetric nickel(II) acetylacetonate hosting three frustrated spins.
+Single-molecule magnets exhibit magnetic ordering due to exchange coupling between localized spin components that makes them primary candidates as nanometric spintronic elements.
+Here we manipulate exchange interactions within a single-molecule magnet by nanometric structural confinement, exemplified with single-wall carbon nanotubes that encapsulate trimetric nickel(II) acetylacetonate hosting three frustrated spins.
 It is revealed from bulk and Ni 3d orbital magnetic susceptibility measurements that the carbon tubular confinement allows a unique one-dimensional arrangement of the trimer in which the nearest-neighbour exchange is reversed from ferromagnetic to antiferromagnetic, resulting in quenched frustration as well as the Pauli paramagnetism is enhanced.
-The exchange reversal and enhanced spin delocalisation demonstrate means of mechanically and electrically manipulating molecular magnetism at the nanoscale for nano-mechatronics and spintronics.
+The exchange reversal and enhanced spin delocalisation demonstrate the means of mechanically and electrically manipulating molecular magnetism at the nanoscale for nano-mechatronics and spintronics.

 - This article is part of the themed collection: Recent Open Access Articles